stackabletech/edc-operator/demo/README.md

 # EDC Demo

 In this demo, the EDC operator is used to set up two EDC instances (_provider_ and _consumer_) with IONOS S3 buckets as storage.
 Then a file transfer between the two connectors is performed.
+The demo is based on the [file-transfer-multiple-instances example](https://github.com/Digital-Ecosystems/edc-ionos-s3/tree/main/example/file-transfer-multiple-instances) by IONOS.

 ## Setup